tendermint/tendermint/spec/abci/abci++_app_requirements.md

 The Snapshot Connection is used to serve state sync snapshots for other nodes and/or restore state sync snapshots to a local node being bootstrapped.
-Snapshop management is optional: an Application may choose not to implement it.
+Snapshot management is optional: an Application may choose not to implement it.

 For more information, see Section [State Sync](#state-sync).